isabella232/win32-pr.es-es/desktop-src/DirectShow/csource-getpincount.md

 ## <a name="return-value"></a>Valor devuelto

-Devuelve el número de PIN de este filtro.
+Devuelve el número de pines de este filtro.

 ## <a name="requirements"></a>Requisitos